 Each season, Eataly Flatiron’s rooftop SERRA by Birreria transforms into a gorgeous seasonal wonderland, and the fall version is one of the most beautiful!
 This year’s theme will take you on a journey through an autumnal Italian countryside, with bright fall decor lining the space.
 For drinks, try their “Floating into Fall” made with bourbon, amaretto, amaro, maple syrup, all topped with maple sugar!Read more about it here.

 This visually stunning art installation allows you to step inside different rooms with a variety of displays that showcase elements of earth in a unique way.
 The exhibit brings art, technology, science and positive planet activism together for a memorable journey by using augmented reality, virtual reality, 3D holograms and projection mapping.
 Get your tickets here.

 Make sure to head to an orchard soon to have your pick of the crispest, juiciest apples.
 The real question: are you a McIntosh or Granny Smith person?
 Find our full list of orchards near NYC here, with a sneak peek below:

 Extra SNYC pick: This day trip will take you on a bus directly from NYC to Pennings Orchard & Cidery in upstate New York.
 Stroll through the magnificent and plentiful orchard & then stop by their beer garden after.
 Grab tickets here.

-With October upon us, what better way to celebrate trickery than solving your way out of a corn maze?!
+Since this month is flying by we can only imagine October is going to creep up on us faster than ever, and what better way to celebrate trickery than solving your way out of a corn maze?!
 Bring family and friends for a day of trial and error as you navigate your way through corn as far as the eye can see at mazes nearest to New York City.
 Find the full list here, and check out a few below:

 - Queens County Farm, Queens